Arm Wrestling for Peer to Peer or Utilization Review Approvals?

 Remember that you are also an expert in this case.
 The initial denial was probably made by someone matching your documentation to their checklist of guidelines for the ICD-10 code you entered.

-In fact, a report by the Department of Health and Human Services found that denials occurred because of a true lack of medical appropriateness in only a minority of cases.
-That’s a polite way of saying we probably don’t document well enough most of the time this happens.
+In fact, a report by the Department of Health and Human Services a few years ago found that denials occurred because of a true lack of medical appropriateness in only a minority of cases.
+That's a polite way of saying we probably don't document well enough most of the time this happens.

 Clinicians often have a need to be more right than one another.
 It’s natural to want to try to overpower your poor reviewer until they give in.
 Some of them may even be tempted to do that to you.